der-b/www/_posts/2018-12-19-Website-with-Jekyll.md

 ```
 This has the advantage that jekyll will create a base directory structure and most importand create some config files for you.

 Unfortunately this call fails on my system, because Jekyll tries to install some additional ruby gems and complains about missing super user rights.
-I decided to install in the user directory and not on the system level, therefore I installed the missing gems by hand:
+I decided to install it in the user directory and not on the system level.
+Therefore I installed the missing gems by hand:

 ``` bash
 gem install minima jekyll-feed